 Bradley Reginald Warren, who lived in Huntsville, was born on September 25th, 1957, in St. Catharines.
 He passed away in Huntsville on Christmas Day, 2025.
-His loving wife Meghan Pomeroy, who he married joyfully on July 21st, 2018, at Mc Laren Island in Georgian Bay, is heartbroken along with his parents Beverley Joan Mc Manus (Jim – predeceased) and Frederick Richard Warren (Marsha), daughters Kelly and Riley Warren and their mother Jo Ann, grandchildren Tyson and Alex, and sisters Linda Warren (Shawn Revill) and Kathy Richardson (Tom).
-He was also a treasured uncle to Eric Dauphin (Misty), Carissa Richardson, Juliet (Bradley) and Jacob Camus, as well as a great-uncle to Lucas and Hazel Dauphin.
-Brad was a beloved son-in-law to Margaret Pomeroy (Ted Duncan) and a dear brother-in-law to David Pomeroy (Hilary Sadowsky).
-He had many friends who will miss him dearly.
-Brad grew up in Fonthill and affectionately referred to it as “the hub of the universe.”
-During those years he walked down the hill from Damude Drive to play hockey at the outdoor rink with neighborhood friends.
-He attended A. K. Wigg public school before playing football at E. L. Crossley Secondary School.
-He took part in numerous local sports activities while getting into all sorts of fun trouble and discovered his love for being outdoors.
-Those formative years brought him lasting memories and friendships.
+He is profoundly missed by his loving wife Meghan Pomeroy (who he married joyfully on July 21st, 2018, on Mc Laren Island in Georgian Bay), his parents Beverley Joan Mc Manus (Jim – predeceased) and Frederick Richard Warren (Marsha), daughters Kelly and Riley Warren along with their mother Jo Ann, grandchildren Tyson and Alex, and sisters Linda Warren (Shawn Revill) and Kathy Richardson (Tom).
+He was a caring uncle to Eric Dauphin (Misty), Carissa Richardson, Juliet (Bradley) and Jacob Camus, and a great-uncle to Lucas and Hazel Dauphin.
+Brad was also a cherished son-in-law to Margaret Pomeroy (Ted Duncan) and a dear brother-in-law to David Pomeroy (Hilary Sadowsky), as well as a good friend to many others.
+Brad grew up in Fonthill, which he affectionately referred to as “the hub of the universe.”
+There, he would walk down the hill from Damude Drive to play hockey at the outdoor rink with neighborhood friends.
+He attended A. K. Wigg public school and played football at E. L. Crossley Secondary School.
+He took part in various local sports activities, often got into mischief, and found his love for being outdoors during those years that provided him with fond memories and lifelong friendships.

-His passion for nature led him north where he studied Forestry at Sir Sandford Fleming College.
-After that, he started a long career with the Ministry of Natural Resources.
-While working there, he explored every corner of Ontario through various roles that let him enjoy everything the province offered-fighting forest fires in Northern Ontario, conducting fish census on Lake Erie, serving as a Deputy Conservation Officer in eastern Ontario, and working across many provincial parks.
+His passion for nature led him north to study Forestry at Sir Sandford Fleming College before embarking on a lengthy career with the Ministry of Natural Resources.
+At MNR, he explored every nook of Ontario while taking on diverse roles that let him experience everything the province had to offer – battling forest fires in Northern Ontario, conducting fish census surveys on Lake Erie, serving as a Deputy Conservation Officer in eastern Ontario, and working at numerous provincial parks throughout the region.

 Source link